-The PLAI emphasis area within the Arts and Entertainment Technologies major converges lighting, projection, digital media, gaming technology and interactive systems to enable new performances and allow students to develop and design digital live experiences.
-PLAI equips students to utilize digital imagery, lighting, projection and creative coding to create engaging immersive and interactive live environments.
+The Projection, Lighting and Interactivity (PLAI) area within the Arts and Entertainment Technologies major converges lighting, projection, digital media, gaming technology and interactive systems to enable new performances and allow students to develop and design digital live experiences.
+PLAI equips students to utilize digital imagery, lighting, projection and creative coding to create engaging, immersive, and interactive live environments.

 Examples of PLAI Courses